Deadpool & Wolverine — 500 Years In The Making: A Brief History of the Multiverse in Pop Culture

 In an I.P. twist, Disney Marvel’s first all-out theatrical foray into the genre featuring Spider-Man was scooped three years earlier by Sony Marvel’s animated Spider-Man: Into the Spider-verse (2018).

-In 2021, Disney+ ‘s Loki set the stage for Marvel’s next phase after the studio pulled an unforgivable multiverse bait and switch with WandaVison.
-They followed with an animated series based on the What If… comic book, exploring timeline variations to the MCU (arguably itself a divergent timeline to its comics source material).
+Disney + followed Loki in 2021 with an animated series based on the What If… comic book, exploring timeline variations to the MCU (arguably itself a divergent timeline to its comics source material).

 And that, my reader, brings us to where we are now…